Xotabu4/cyborg-pw-tests/README.md

 # Cyborg Test

-Cyborg Test is a small extension for [Playwright](https://playwright.dev/) that allows you to include manual verification steps in your test flow.
-When a manual step is hit, a separate window appears showing the step description so a tester can mark it as passed or failed.
-This lets you combine automated checks with human input in the same test suite.
+Cyborg Test is a powerfull extension for [Playwright](https://playwright.dev/) that allows you to include manual verification steps in your automated test flow.
+When a manual step is hit, a separate window appears showing the step description that needs to be executed, so a tester can mark it as passed or failed.
+This lets you combine automated checks with human input in the same test case.

 ## Installation